 For advice on reducing your stress levels and how to cope, visit our managing stress page or speak to your GP.

 Most cases of skin cancer are caused by damage from UV (ultraviolet) rays in sunlight.
 Taking care to cover up in the sun and not using sun beds can cut your risk of developing cancer.

-For more information about staying safe in the sun please visit the protect skin in the sun section of the NHS Choices website.
+For more information about staying safe in the sun please visit the protect skin in the sun section of the NHS website.